By Wade Frazier

 Joseph Stiglitz was the World Bank’s chief economist.
 Before the World Trade Center attacks, he came forward with information confirming the exact scenario I am painting here.
 Stiglitz was involved with the neocolonial raping of post-Cold-War Russia, selling off state assets at fire sale prices to corporations.
 See Gregory Palast’s “Four Steps to IMF Damnation,” published on August 23, 2001, by ZNet.

 See Brad Knickerbocker’s “Where America Stands Among World Empires,” Christian Science Monitor, December 29, 1999.
 Jimmy Carter said regarding U.S. foreign aid to poor nations, “We are the stingiest nation of all.”
-The world’s richest nations (the West and Japan) formed the Organization of Economic Cooperation and Development (OECD).
+The world’s richest nations (the West and Japan) formed the Organization of Economic Cooperation and Development ("OECD").
 Official Development Assistance (ODA) is given to poor nations by the rich ones.
 The United Nations set a target of 0.7% of Gross Domestic Product (GDP) of ODA for the OECD nations.
-U.S. aid has continually shrunk since the Cold War ended, and in 1999, of the 22 nations in OECD, the United States ranked dead last in percent of GDP for its ODA, at 0.1%.
+The USA's aid has continually shrunk since the Cold War ended, and in 1999, of the 22 nations in OECD, the United States ranked dead last in percent of GDP for its ODA, at 0.1%.
 Few nations met the 0.7% goal, and the median was about 0.3%.
-The United States was a third of the median.
-It is even worse than that, because most of the “aid” that the United States gives is tied to U.S. business deals, where the “aid” is more to gain market penetration for U.S.-based corporations or other corporate benefit.
+The USA was a third of the median.
+It is even worse than that, because most of the “aid” that the USA gives is tied to business deals, where the “aid” is more to gain market penetration for USA-based corporations or other corporate benefit.
 In reality, almost no American “aid” benefits the world’s poor, and in fact it usually makes their plight worse, with military aid propping up some of the most brutal regimes on earth.

 See John Perkins’s Confessions of an Economic Hit Man, pp. xi, 14.